TracyGH/ReportInactivePPLicenses/README.md

 # Report Inactive Power Platform Premium (user) Licenses
 Use this Power Automate flow to identify M365 accounts with inactive Power Platform premium user licenses and become your organization's hero 🦸 by saving them some $$$ 💵 in Microsoft licensing fees!

-#### 1. Download the _InactivePremiumPowerAutomateLicenses_20241022192410.zip_ file and import as Legacy Power Automate flow package.
+#### 1. Download the _InactivePremiumPowerAutomateLicenses_20241022192410.zip_ file and import as a legacy Power Automate flow package.

 <kbd> ![image](https://github.com/user-attachments/assets/c09b3f6e-b2da-472b-8adc-ce4fc81634a9) </kbd>
 #### 2. For the first connection resource, create a new HTTP with Microsoft Entra ID (preauthorized) connection and set the Base URL and Resource URI to `https://licensing.powerplatform.microsoft.com`